by Tony Karp

 If we can't find it, our whole process is supect.

-The president of the Wizards Guiild Sci/Tech committee,
+The chair of the Wizards Guiild Sci/Tech committee,

 on learning about the missing submission.